National Security Review Process under the Retail Payment Activities Act

 The Act provides the Minister of Finance with the authority to address risks related to national security that could be posed by PSPs.
 This authority includes the ability to review applications, refuse applications, revoke registrations, order undertakings or conditions, as well as issue national security orders for a PSP to take or refrain from taking any action.

-The Minister's exercise of the national security authorities will be supported by the Royal Canadian Mounted Police, Canadian Security Intelligence Service, Communications Security Establishment Canada, and Public Safety Canada in accordance with their respective mandates.
+The Minister's exercise of the national security authorities is supported by the Royal Canadian Mounted Police, Canadian Security Intelligence Service, Communications Security Establishment Canada, and Public Safety Canada in accordance with their respective mandates.

 Screening and Review

-Upon completion of the screening, the Bank of Canada will be notified of the Minister's decision regarding the national security review.
-If a review is not required, the Bank of Canada will proceed with its registration process.
-If required, the Minister will have 180 days to conduct the national security review.
-During the review, the 180-day timeframe may be extended should additional time be needed.
-In these instances, the Bank of Canada will be notified of each extension who will then notify the applicant accordingly.
+If the Minister decides to review an application for reasons related to national security, the Minister must notify the Bank of Canada of the decision, and the Bank of Canada must then notify the applicant.
+The Minister must conduct the national security review within 180 days.
+The 180-day timeframe may be extended should additional time be needed.
+In these instances, the Bank of Canada will be notified of each extension and will then notify the applicant accordingly.

 Applicants will be contacted directly should additional information be needed to support the screening and review process.
 At the end of the process, the Minister can decide to raise no concerns about the application, require undertakings or impose conditions, or direct the Bank of Canada to refuse the application.